UserDna95/Supply-Chain-Dashboard-3/README.md

 8) Add in columns for sale_price (unit price – unit price* discount_applied)
 •	Add column for profit (sale_price – unit_cost (cogs))

-9) Added in a randomized number for holding cost with wholesale, distributor, online between 5-30, and store as 1-10
+9) Added a randomized number for holding cost with wholesale, distributor, online between 5-30, and store as 1-10

-10) Created warehouse_branch_code to a number that matches with a randomized location from a list (ie. 7338 is for Charlotte, NC)
+10) Created warehouse_branch_code to a number that matches with a randomized location from a list (ie, 7338 is for Charlotte, NC)

   ```